Symplectic toric stratified spaces with isolated singularities: Singular symplectic toric cones

-\begin{prop} Every symplectic toric cone $(M,\omega,\mu:M\to\fg^*)$ over compact base $L=M/\R$ extends to a singular symplectic toric cone. \end{prop} \begin{proof} First, Proposition ~\ref{p:singsympcone} tells us how to transform $(M,\omega)$ into a singular symplectic cone $(\tilde{M},\omega)$.
-The toric action descends to a contact toric $G$ action on $L$ (see Appendix ~\ref{a:sympcones}).
-With respect to this $G$ action, we can pick a $G$-equivariant trivialization of $M$ as a principal $\R$-bundle $\varphi:M \to L \times \R$ (see Proposition ~\ref{p:equivprop}) which extends to a homeomorphism $\tilde{\varphi}: \tilde{M} \to c(L)$.
+\begin{proof} First, Proposition \ref{p:extendsctoassc} tells us how to transform $(M,\omega)$ into a singular symplectic cone $(\tilde{M},\omega)$.
+The toric action descends to a contact toric $G$ action on $L$.
+With respect to this $G$ action, we can pick a $G$-equivariant trivialization of $M$ as a principal $\R$-bundle $\varphi:M\to L\times \R$ (see Proposition \ref{p:equivtrivialization}) which extends to a homeomorphism $\tilde{\varphi}:\tilde{M}\to c(L)$.

-As each set of the form $L\times (-\infty,\epsilon)$ is $G$-invariant, it follows that every neighborhood of $-\infty$ for $M$ contains a $G$-invariant neighborhood of $-\infty$.
-Thus, the action of $G$ on $M$ extends to a continuous action $\rho:G\times \tilde{M} \to \tilde{M}$ on $\tilde{M}$ fixing the singular point.
-Then, since for any $G$-invariant neighborhood of $-\infty$ $V$ we have that $\rho^{-1}(V\sqcup\{*\}) = G\times V$, it follows from the observation above that $\rho$ is continuous.
+As each set of the form $L \times (-\infty,\epsilon)$ is $G$-invariant, it follows that every neighborhood of $-\infty$ for $M$ contains a $G$-invariant neighborhood of $-\infty$.
+Thus, the action of $G$ on $M$ extends to a continuous action $\rho:G\times \tilde{M}\to \tilde{M}$ on $\tilde{M}$ fixing the singular point.
+Then, since for $V$ any $G$-invariant neighborhood of $-\infty$ we have that $\rho^{-1}(V \coprod\{*\}) = G \times (V\coprod\{*\})$, it follows from the observation above that $\rho$ is continuous.

-Finally, note that, since $\mu$ is smooth and homogeneous, it follows we can continuously extend $\mu$ to $\tilde{\mu}:\tilde{M}\to \fg^*$ by defining $\tilde{\mu}(*):=0$. \end{proof}
+Finally, note that since $\mu$ is smooth and homogeneous, it follows we can continuously extend $\mu$ to $\tilde{\mu}:\tilde{M}\to \fg^*$ by defining $\tilde{\mu}(*)=0$. \end{proof}

 To finish this section, we prove that any isomorphism of symplectic toric cones extends to an isomorphism between their extensions as singular symplectic toric cones.

 \begin{lemma} Let $(X,\omega,\mu:X\to \fg^*)$ and $(X',\omega',\mu':X'\to \fg^*)$ be two singular symplectic toric cones for which there is an isomorphism of symplectic toric cones